hackle/blog-rust/raw/state-monad.md

 (("Hello","Hackle","Howdy"),2)
 ```

-You'll notice the immediate consequence of using "currying": what we used to supply in one go for `highGreetS ("Hackle", 0)` is now done in two steps, first, `"Hackle"` is given to the monad-powered `highGreetM`, which returns a `State` monad that encodes a partially-applied function `s -> (a, s)`, which accepts `0` and gives us the same result as `highGreetS`!
+You'll notice the immediate consequence of using "currying": what we used to supply in one go for `highGreet ("Hackle", 0)` is now done in two steps, first, `"Hackle"` is given to the monad-powered `highGreetM`, which returns a `State` monad that encodes a partially-applied function `s -> (a, s)`, which accepts `0` and gives us the same result as the non-monad-powered `highGreet`!

-OK, small win - the function types are more revealing by indicating state usage alongside return type; but alas, this revelation has not made the implementation any simpler, neither does it improve the life of the caller.
-(I hear you, it's fun to use the "fish" operator.)
+Despite the small win that the function types are more revealing by indicating state usage alongside return type, let's be honest, this consequence does not improve the life of the caller, and it's arguable if the implementation of `greetM` or `doubleGreetM` is any simpler.
+(I hear you, it's fun to use the "fish" operator).
+Not to forget, this is still a far cry from the JavaScript version.

-That's because we aren't done yet.
-Proper "statefulness" cannot be claimed without `putState` and `getState`.
+That's fair!
+I am not offended, because we aren't done yet!
+How could "statefulness" be claimed without `putState` and `getState`?
 Behold...

 ### Stunt 2: getter and setter